-Earlier we released our landmark paper Our Land: a vision for land reform in Scotland and how we get there which describes the ways we can get there.
-It was commissioned by the Revive coalition for grouse moor reform and produced jointly with the New Economics Foundation and concludes that Scotland has all the powers it needs to achieve proper land reform quickly and legally.
-Veteran land reformer Andy Wightman is calling this report a ‘tipping point’.
-You can see a short film about it here and sign the petition to support it here.
+Called Our Land: a vision for land reform in Scotland and how we get there, it was commissioned by the Revive coalition for grouse moor reform and produced jointly with the New Economics Foundation.
+It concludes that Scotland has all the powers it needs to achieve proper land reform quickly and legally, and veteran land reformer Andy Wightman is calling this report a ‘tipping point’.
+You can see a short film about it below and sign the petition to support it here.
 Please share these with anyone you think will be interested.

 First it looks at why current land ownership patterns are bad for Scotland: